justinjm/gcp-bigquery-row-level-access/README.md

 ### Create row level access polices

-Then, we create row level access policies for each table by running the following SQL queries from within the [BigQuery console](https://console.cloud.google.com/bigquery):
+Then, we create row level access policies for each table by running the following SQL queries from within the [BigQuery](https://cloud.google.com/bigquery) console.
+Click the button below to be shown the way:

+<walkthrough-menu-navigation sectionId="BIGQUERY_SECTION">BigQuery</walkthrough-menu-navigation>

 #### 1. crm_account policy